gmikeska/api_gears/README.md

 ```

 ## Handling returned data
 The following example implements a portion of the api for the church management software called "Breeze".
-[View Site](https://www.breezechms.com/) Notice that the method "request" is overridden, and modifies the data before return it to the caller.
+[View Site](https://www.breezechms.com/) Notice that the method "request" is overridden, and modifies the data before returning it to the caller.
 ```ruby
 class BreezeApi < ApiGears
   def initialize(**options)